m3m0r7/github-php-function-jumper/readme.md

 # What is this?
-This Chrome Extension provide that jump to PHP Manual from php functions and classes on your GitHub sourcecode and discussions.
+This Chrome Extension allows you to  jump to the PHP Manual from php functions and classes on your GitHub source codes and discussion.

 # Demo
 <img src="docs/demo.gif">